 Eligibility Requirements for a Consumer Proposal

 Consumer proposal is a federally regulated program.
 As such, it comes with strict eligibility requirements.
-To qualify for this generous program, the following must be true:
+To qualify for this generous program, the following must be true about you:

-• You must be insolvent, which means one of two things: 1) You owe more in debt than the total value of your assets or 2) You cannot keep up with your payments when they become due.
+- You must be insolvent, which means one of two things: 1) Your assets don’t hold a value that exceeds the debt that you owe.
+2) You cannot keep up with your payments when they become due.